Unleash/unleash/README.md

 - [Project Roadmap](https://github.com/unleash/unleash/wiki/Roadmap)

 ## Developer Guide
-If you want to contribute to this project you are encuraged to send issue request, or provide pull-requests.
+If you want to contribute to this project you are encouraged to send issue request, or provide pull-requests.
-Please read the [unleas developer guide](./docs/developer-guide.md) to learn more on how you can contribute.
+Please read the [unleash developer guide](./docs/developer-guide.md) to learn more on how you can contribute.

 ## Run with docker
 We have made a separate project which runs unleash inside docker.
 Please see [unleash-docker](https://github.com/Unleash/unleash-docker)